Popular Honolulu Attractions & Things To Do

 Waikiki Beach Walk

 History is found at the restored Iolani Palace in downtown Honolulu.
 Iolani Palace was built in 1882 and served as the residence of Hawaii’s reigning monarchs, King Kalakaua and his Queen Kapiolani.
 In 1893, the monarchy was overthrown, but the palace continued to served as the government capitol building until 1969.
-After painstaking restoration, Iolani Palace has returned to its monarchy-era appearance, and showcases its Polynesian heritage as a fascinating public museum.
+After painstaking restoration, Iolani Palace has returned to its monarchy-era appearance and is one of the rare Honolulu attractions that offers a museum-like glimpse into Hawaii’s history.
 Visit www.iolanipalace.org for museum hours and tour information.